Online Student Orientation

-There are two types of orientation sessions for online students: General Orientation sessions which can be completed online or in Blackboard, and Course Orientation sessions which are conducted by individual instructors.
+There are two types of orientation sessions for online students: General Orientation which can be completed on campus or online and Course Orientation sessions which are conducted by individual instructors.

 Scroll down to see which orientation is right for you.

-The Online Student Orientation will lay the foundation for your success as an eLearning student by explaining:
+The On Campus Orientation is conducted by the Program Director of eLearning Services and will lay the foundation for your success as an eLearning student by explaining: